fjs138/social-news-discussion/README.md

 # redditclone
-Social news aggregator with ratings and discussion<br>
+Social news aggregator, with ratings and discussion<br>

 ## The Goal
 Create a news aggregator using the MEAN stack.